kowainik/relude/README.md

 Alternatively, you can use the `base-noprelude` trick to use alternative preludes.
-This approach can be useful if you want to have your own `Prelude` with some custom functions, not provided by `relude`.
+This approach can be useful if you want to have your own `Prelude` module with some custom functions, not provided by `relude`.
 To use the trick, perform the following steps:

 1. Replace the `base` dependency with the corresponding version of `base-noprelude` in your `.cabal` file.
 2. Add the `relude` dependency to your `.cabal` file.
-3. Add the following `Prelude` module to your project (both to filesystem and to `exposed-modules`):
+3. Create the file called `Prelude.hs` in your source directory with the following content:
    ```haskell
    module Prelude
        ( module Relude